 Our SoCs are incorporated into products manufactured by or for our end customers, and as a result, demand for our solutions is influenced by the demand for our customers' products.
 Our ability to accurately forecast demand can be adversely affected by a number of factors, including inaccurate forecasting by our customers, miscalculations by our customers of their inventory requirements, changes in market conditions, adverse changes in our product order mix and fluctuating demand for our customers' products.
-Even after an order is received, our customers may cancel these orders or request a decrease in production quantities.
-Any such cancellation or decrease subjects us to a number of risks, most notably that our projected sales will not materialize on schedule or at all, leading to unanticipated revenue shortfalls and excess or obsolete inventory that we may be unable to sell to other customers.
+For example, we anticipate that higher than normal customer inventory levels in the wearable sports camera market as of September 30, 2015 will significantly impact demand for our solutions in this market in the fiscal quarter ending January 31, 2016, and possibly the fiscal quarter ending April 30, 2016.
+Even after an order is received, our customers may cancel these orders, request a decrease in production quantities or request a delay in the delivery of our solutions.
+Any such cancellation, decrease or delay subjects us to a number of risks, most notably that our projected sales will not materialize on schedule or at all, leading to unanticipated revenue shortfalls and excess or obsolete inventory that we may be unable to sell to other customers.